 On-site Content Marketing

-Your on-site content is going to serve as the backbone of your campaign, giving you creative control, attracting inbound links, and showcasing your value to prospective external publishers.
-Your editorial calendar might give you the plan of your content strategy, but don’t neglect the actual practice.
+Your on-site content is going to serve as the backbone of your content marketing, giving you creative control, attracting inbound links (or fodder for link building services), and showcasing your value to prospective external publishers.

 Creation, editing, and publication